POTS and Dysautonomia: Understanding and Managing Your Symptoms

 MCAS: The Third Part of the Triangle

-The clinical overlap between these three conditions is real and well-documented.
+The clinical overlap between hEDS/HSD, POTS, and MCAS is real and well-documented.
 A 2025 study of 84 women with HSD or hEDS found that 25% had all three diagnoses: hypermobility, POTS, and MCAS [4].
 In a large paediatric POTS cohort, the frequency of MCAS varied from 2% to 87% depending on which diagnostic criteria were used, highlighting both the genuine overlap and the diagnostic uncertainty [5].
+For a fuller breakdown of how these three conditions interact, see POTS, EDS and MCAS: understanding the trifecta.

 A 2021 study of 69 adult POTS patients found that 64% had non-orthostatic symptoms consistent with mast cell activation (including migraines, allergic complaints, skin rashes, and gastrointestinal symptoms), and 42% had both symptoms and at least one elevated biochemical marker (elevated prostaglandins, histamine, or methylhistamine) [17].

-Why do these three conditions cluster together?
 One hypothesis involves the connective tissue: mast cells are concentrated in connective tissue, and in EDS/HSD, there may be local tissue changes that encourage mast cell dysregulation.
-There’s also likely a bidirectional relationship, mast cell mediators can directly affect blood vessel tone and autonomic function, potentially worsening POTS [17].
+There is also likely a bidirectional relationship; mast cell mediators can directly affect blood vessel tone and autonomic function, potentially worsening POTS [17].

-It’s worth being clear that the research on this triad is still evolving.
-Diagnostic criteria for MCAS remain contested, and not every claim you’ll see online about this overlap is based on solid evidence.
-The full guide on MCAS walks through what’s actually established and what’s still speculative.
+It is worth being clear that the research on this triad is still evolving.
+Diagnostic criteria for MCAS remain contested, and not every claim you will see online about this overlap is based on solid evidence.
+The full guide on MCAS walks through what is actually established and what is still speculative.

 Medication Overview